Space Madness

 "Space Madness" is the fifth episode of the first season of The Ren & Stimpy Show.
 It originally aired on Nickelodeon in the United States on September 8, 1991.
-Along with "Marooned" and "Black Hole", the episode is part of a loose trilogy in the first season known as the "space episodes", centering around the show-within-the-show, a parody of Star Trek-like science fiction shows titled The Adventures of Commander Höek and Cadet Stimpy.
+Along with "Marooned" and "Black Hole", the episode is part of a loose trilogy in the first season known as the "space episodes", centering around the show-within-the-show, a parody of science fiction shows titled The Adventures of Commander Höek and Cadet Stimpy.